BatedUrGonnaDie/SpeedRunRacing/README.md

 2. ~~Race coordinator~~ Completed
 3. ~~Websocket server that connects users to coordinator to allow native in browser racing~~ Completed
-4. Better handling of errors from the server
+4. ~~Better handling of errors from the server~~ Completed
+5. Finish last pages that have holes in them
-5. Read-only developer JSON REST API
+6. Read-only developer JSON REST API
-6. Developer access to the websocket interface to allow write access to 3rd party applications
+7. Developer access to the websocket interface to allow write access to 3rd party applications